aorinevo/an-gradebook/readme.txt

 == Changelog ==

+Bug fix - Not enough of the jquery libraries were being loaded preventing users from adding courses, adding students, etc...

 == Upgrade notice ==

 == Disclaimer ==

 I am not a programmer.
-I will work to make the code as efficient as possible (as best I can).
 Any help would be much appreciated.